Tiny-Small/CS5246_Project/README.md

 - **Span-ASTE without opinions (span_aste folder)**: A streamlined variant that skips opinion extraction and directly classifies (aspect, emotion) pairs — better suited for noisy, informal social text.

+**Note:** Some of the data files may have undergone minor header adjustments during development.
+If you encounter errors when running the preprocessing scripts, please verify the column headers in the data files and adjust accordingly.

 ## Repository Structure

 | Folder | Description |